Urgent Care

 Contraindications

-Using bexarotene with tirzepatide may increase the risk of pancreatitis, or inflammation of the pancreas.
-Gatifloxacin can affect blood glucose levels and should not be used in patients with diabetes.
-Both hypoglycemia and hyperglycemia have been reported.
+Certain medications may interact with Zepbound® and Wegovy®.
+Using bexarotene alongside tirzepatide may increase the risk of pancreatitis.
+Gatifloxacin can affect blood glucose levels and should be used with caution in patients with diabetes.
+Both hypoglycemia and hyperglycemia have been reported with concomitant use of certain medications.
+Discuss all current medications with your provider before starting either treatment.

 Coadministration